soffes/Crypto/Readme.markdown

 ## Documentation

-Currently, only hashing and HMAC are supported.
+Currently, only digest and HMAC are supported.

-### Hashing
+### Digest

 There are extensions for `NSData` and `String` for convenience: